evitolins/mayaTools/README.md

-mayaTools
+MayaTools
 =========

-Helpful Maya tools for artists.
+A set of Maya tools to enhance an artist's everyday workflow.

 ## UTILITIES